Mohamed Aboutrika: Personal life

 Aboutrika is a graduate of Cairo University with a Bachelor of Arts degree in philosophy.
 He is married and has five children.
 One of them, Ahmed, is a professional footballer.

-Bob Bradley, the American coach of Egypt national football team said in March 2013 about Aboutrika: "Everywhere we went people would say, 'You must pick Aboutrika'.
+Bob Bradley, the American coach of Egypt national football team said in March 2013 about Aboutrika, "Everywhere we went people would say, 'You must pick Aboutrika'.
 He's incredibly popular and the people love him.
 He's respected not just as a player but as a man.
 He did all of the right things to keep himself at a high level.
 He is without a doubt a leader for us, and he brings experience and intelligence in a way that can make a very big difference".

 Humanitarian role

 As his soccer star status grew in Africa, he turned his sights to humanitarian issues.
 Aboutrika said:

 "Every athlete has a humanitarian role in society.
 He doesn't live solely for himself, but for others, too.
 I like to participate in charity work and try my best to help the poor and penniless.
 I'm also seeking to use soccer in humanitarian work."

-With that ideal, Aboutrika joined UNDP Goodwill Ambassadors the Brazilian player Ronaldo, and French player, Zinedine Zidane, in addition to 40 international soccer stars in 2005 for a 'Match Against Poverty' in Germany, with the aim of raising funds and increasing awareness about the issue worldwide.
+With that ideal, Aboutrika joined UNDP Goodwill Ambassadors the Brazilian player Ronaldo and French player Zinedine Zidane, in addition to 40 international soccer stars in 2005 for a "Match Against Poverty" in Germany to raise funds and awareness about the issue worldwide.
 He scored in that match.

-One of Aboutrika's soccer role models, is the Egyptian player, Mahmoud El Khatib.
-Meanwhile, off the pitch, he follows the example of the Prophet Mohammed.
+One of Aboutrika's soccer role models is Egyptian player Mahmoud El Khatib.
+Off the pitch, Aboutrika follows the example of the Prophet Mohammed.

-He volunteered to appear in a WFP 30-second Public Service Announcement (PSA) in which he draws attention to the tragic fact that 25,000 people die from hunger every day, 18,000 of them children.
+He volunteered to appear in a WFP 30-second Public Service Announcement (PSA) in which he mentioned that 25,000 people die from hunger every day, 18,000 of them children.

-In October 2013, Aboutrika commissioned his own-sponsored mosque in Ghana when the Egyptian team arrived for the crucial 2014 World Cup playoff.
+In October 2013, Aboutrika commissioned his own-sponsored mosque in Ghana when the Egyptian team arrived for a crucial 2014 World Cup playoff.
 The Al Ahly ace is reported to have used his funds to build a mosque to serve the people of Tafo in the Ashanti Region.